dotcontract/www-dotcontract-org/app/pages/docs/by-example/sign-an-agreement/index.md

 # Example Contributor License Agreement

 Thank you for your interest in contributing to an Example open source project.
-You must read and agree to the contained agreement /cla-agreement.pdf before becoming a contributor.
+You must read and agree to the contained /agreement.pdf before becoming a contributor.

 ## Instructions